 Having said all that, there is no right way.
 It will all depend on the placement and type of the mic, the music, and of course, the player.
 So now is the time to start with the process of tuning it, but do not forget to perform trial and error until you reach the sweet spot where you like it the best.

-Here can can find a tutorial:back to menu ↑
+Here can can find a tutorial on how to use a kick drum mic:

 The technique that you used to record a bass drums audio depends upon the type of beat you want.